emto17ab/rl-pricing-amod/README.md

 OSX: "/Applications/CPLEX_Studio128/opl/bin/x86-64_osx/"
 Linux: "/opt/ibm/ILOG/CPLEX_Studio128/opl/bin/x86-64_linux/"
 ```
+## Training and simulating an agent
+Before starting training, remeber to create a folder with the same name as specified by the `directory` arguement (default saved_files) to store intermediate and log files, and a folder named `ckpt` for the checkpoint weight files.
+All checkpoints will be saved under `ckpt/`.
-### Training and simulating an agent
+### Training and simulating an agent online
-***Important***: Before training agent offline, download offline training dataset from [this link](https://www.dropbox.com/scl/fi/daeuygfz5z2tlmvh4foia/Replaymemories.zip?rlkey=nr16hfc3bk29741w2mq33f0zb&st=ljjvkdja&dl=0), unzip it, and put it to the root of the repository.
 1. To train an agent online for the joint policy:
 ```
 python main_SAC.py --city {city_name} --mode 2
 ```
-Remeber to create a folder with the same name as specified by the `directory` arguement (default saved_files) to store intermediate and log files, and a folder named `ckpt` for the checkpoint weight files.
-All checkpoints will be saved under `ckpt/`.
 2. To evaluate a pretrained agent run the following:
 ```
 python main_SAC.py --city {city_name} --test True --checkpoint_path {checkpoint_name}
 ```
 When evaluating the checkpoint, there is no need to include `ckpt/` in the checkpoint_name.
 Same rule applies to the following offline evaluation.
 ### Training and simulating an agent offline
+***Important***: Before training agent offline, download offline training dataset from [this link](https://www.dropbox.com/scl/fi/daeuygfz5z2tlmvh4foia/Replaymemories.zip?rlkey=nr16hfc3bk29741w2mq33f0zb&st=ljjvkdja&dl=0), unzip it, and put it to the root of the repository.

-1. To train an agent offline by CQL for heuristic, 75%, 90% datasets:
+1. To train an agent offline by CQL with heuristic, 75%, or 90% datasets:
 ```
-python main_CQL.py --city city_name --memory_path dataset_name
+python main_CQL.py --city {city_name} --memory_path {dataset_name}
 ```
 e.g. to train an agent offline on the heuristic dataset on NYC brooklyn:
 ```
 python main_CQL.py --city nyc_brooklyn --memory_path nyc_brooklyn_heuristic
 ```
-Similarly, to train an agent offline IQL for heuristic, 75%, 90% datasets:
+Similarly, to train an agent offline IQL for heuristic, 75%, or 90% datasets:
 ```
-python main_IQL.py --city city_name --memory_path dataset_name
+python main_IQL.py --city {city_name} --memory_path {dataset_name}
 ```
 e.g. to train an agent offline on the heuristic dataset on NYC brooklyn:
 ```
-python main_CQL.py --city nyc_brooklyn --memory_path nyc_brooklyn_iql_heuristic
+python main_IQL.py --city nyc_brooklyn --memory_path nyc_brooklyn_iql_heuristic
 ```
 2. To evaluate a pretrained agent run the following:
 ```